onuronsekiz/python_screenshot/README.md

 All examples I could find either using scrot, gnome-screenshot, qt, gtk, etc.

-This project is for just learning purpose, feel free to use it.
+This project uses only pillow and tkinter and just for learning purposes, feel free to use it.

 ## Installation
 1. Download the file *screenshot.py*, and unpack it somewhere.